jonathan-poole/qs-admin-guide/docs/system_planning/review_update_capacity_plan/applications.md

 There are a number of areas that should be focused on, including the following:

-- Application Usage
-- Application Base RAM Footprint
+- Candidates for Application Pinning (Load Balancing)
-- \# Tables/Fields
-- Engine Availability
+- Candidates for Data Model Optimization

 ## Table of Contents
 {:.no_toc}